Stars scored 3 goals in 1st period, beat Hurricanes 4-1

 The Hurricanes made big moves at the trade deadline in attempt to give themselves a boost in an extremely competitive Eastern Conference playoff race.
 They acquired Skjei, Trocheck and defensive Sami Vatanen (who didn’t play Tuesday because of an injury) in an attempt to fill holes in their roster.

+“I thought they both were good,” he said.
+“I thought Vinny was really good up front, and Brady, too.
+He had a couple really good opportunities to score, jumped in the play.
+I think it’s tough — those first games are always tough, especially when you really don’t know our system that well.
+But I thought they looked really good.”

-But for a night, at least, they were unable to overcome their mistakes against a Stars team that used its speed and ability to take advantage of scoring chances.
+Dallas was better, though.
+And for a night, at least, the Hurricanes were unable to overcome their mistakes against a Stars team that used its speed and ability to take advantage of scoring chances.

+“Lately I think we’re bought into the system,” Dickinson said.
+“We’re bought into this stretch of hockey that’s going to happen, and guys are committed to what we are and our identity.”

 NOTES: Aho has recorded at least one point in 13 consecutive games, a record for the Hurricanes since the franchise moved to Carolina from Hartford in 1997. … Andrei Svechnikov, who assisted on Aho’s goal, has an 11-game point streak. … Seguin has eight points over his last eight games.
 He followed up a game-winning goal Sunday against Chicago with the opening goal against the Hurricanes.